 - notaries who are members in good standing of the Chambre des notaires du Québec and students-at-law under their supervision.

-If you appoint a compensated representative who is not a member of one of these designated bodies, your application will be returned.
+If you appoint a compensated representative who is not a member in good standing of one of these designated bodies, your application will be returned.
 Learn about using a representative.

 General Application Information

-- Check one box to indicate if you are appointing or cancelling the appointment of a representative.
+- Check box to indicate if you are canceling a representative.
+Complete sections A, C and D; and

 - Check both boxes and complete all sections if you are cancelling a representative and appointing a new one at the same time.